Skip to content

 Video Completions: When a video ad runs all the way through to the end.

-Link Clicks: The number of times links in ad text, media, or call-to-action have been
+Link Clicks: The number of times a links in ad text, media or call-to-action have been clicked.

 SEM